binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 ![10,000' view of Network Security](images/10000Network.gif)

 ## 1. SSM Asset Identification
-Take results from [higher level Asset Identification](#asset-identification).
+Take results from the higher level Asset Identification section of the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 Remove any that are not applicable.
 Add any newly discovered.

 Here are some possibilities to get you started: